 Using person-centered and person-appropriate activities can provide positive effects for those with PD and their caregivers such as:

 Decrease Depression and Improve Self-Esteem

-Multiple studies have shown that by engaging in structured activities that allow for success, symptoms of A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. and A feeling of nervousness, worried thoughts and physical distress. can be reduced.
+Multiple studies have shown that by engaging in structured activities that allow for success, symptoms of depression and anxiety can be reduced.

 Increase Mental and Social Stimulation

 Activities can facilitate social interaction with family and friends.
 This can be anything from a simple conversation to working a puzzle to deciding what to make for dinner and making it.